bksdrodrigo/temporal-ts-base/README.md

 }
 ```

 It's important to understand that workflow state is NOT application state.
-Appliction state can be managed by the application that is calling the workflow and workflow state can be a subset of the application state.
+Application state can be managed by the application that is calling the workflow and workflow state can be a subset of the application state.
 However, A workflow is not responsible for application state, it's only responsible for Workflow State

-A workflow method will recieive the workflow state as it's parameter and this initial workflow state is called the `initialState`.
+A workflow method will receive the workflow state as it's parameter and this initial workflow state is called the `initialState`.
 Workflow method will use it's state to obtain the context it requires to execute the workflow.
-As it executes the workflow workflow method will update the workflow state and finally will return the updated and finaized workflow state as the result of workflow execution.
+As it executes the workflow workflow method will update the workflow state and finally will return the updated and finalized workflow state as the result of workflow execution.

 ### Workflow Execution

 There are two very important rules when executing the workflow within the workflow methods.
-1. Workflow state can ONLY be  updated within Temporal Signal handler or by calling a Temporal Activity.
+1. Workflow state can ONLY be mutated within Temporal Signal handler or by calling a Temporal Activity.
 2. Workflow state can be queried by Temporal Queries

-Based on the above two rules and what we disussed so far, We can define a structure for any Worfklow method we write.
+Based on the above two rules and what we discussed so far, We can define a structure for any Workflow method we write.
 Below example show a typical structure of a workflow method.

 1. Create a workflow state using initialState
 ```ts